Best Twitter API for Social Listening

 What To Compare

-The best social listening API is usually the one that reduces workflow friction
+The best social listening API is usually the one that makes the broader listening stack easier to operate

 When a team asks for the best Twitter API for social listening, it is usually comparing operational fit rather than endpoint names.